nickmura/rwc-exercises-lessons/lesson_05-transport-e2ee/index.md

 > What is the Noise protocol?

+Noise protocol is a cryptography framework/library based on Diffie Hellman key exchanges.
+Noise can be implemented for simple communication or a secure transport.
+The reason why it's significant or relevant to us is because it consists of two parties exchanging a handshake, which there are many different handshakes the noise protocol can rely on for a protocol.

+Noise is a **protocol framework**.
+Meaning it is not a singular protocol, rather it's a framework for building many different protocols.

 ## exercise-09

 > What is the difference between end-to-end encryption and 'secure transport protocols'?